 The Strategy will bolster activities to expand coverage and quality of preschool, primary and secondary education; improve maternal and child health; expand access to water and sanitation services, and promote efficiency and transparency in social investment.
 It will also help to improve infrastructure, increase productivity and exports diversification, and facilitate trade and access to financial services.

-The current World Bank portfolio in Nicaragua includes 14 projects totaling around US$391.8 million.
+The current World Bank portfolio in Nicaragua includes 14 projects totaling around US$390.5 million.
+This is complemented by US$ 29 million in projects funded by donations.
 Some examples of results on the ground include:

 Casas maternas, a grassroots initiative to improve maternal health in rural communities.
 With the help of a network of volunteers, the program provides key services to pregnant women in remote areas, such as pre-natal checkups, birth plans, and a post-natal follow up.
 IDA support has helped to boost the number of casas maternas from 12 in 2000 to over 80 in 2010, benefitting around 17,000 women in 2009.

 IDA has also supported a land rights program benefitting 15 of Nicaragua’s 21 indigenous territories in the historically marginalized Atlantic regions.
 Over 104,000 people from 214 communities in five major ethnic groups have benefited, since 2005.
 Territory making up 17% of the national territory has been titled and registered.

 IDA is supporting the Modulos Comunitarios de Adoquines which use cheaper, locally-made adoquine blocks that allow faster, more labor-intensive, and more sustainable road works.
 Over 200km have been constructed, which has benefitted around 460,000 people and generated over 65,000 temporary jobs for community work.
 IDA also supported development of 40 microenterprises focused on routinely maintenance of 2,400 km or 88% of the road network.